 Asset class Strategic asset allocation % Range %

 Cash 0 0-10

 Global shares 100 90-100

 Growth assets 100 -

 Defensive assets - -

-You're seeking moderate returns and to deliver some capital growth over the medium term (more than 5 years) by investing in a range of fixed interest investments.
+You're seeking moderate returns with some capital growth over the medium term (more than 5 years) by investing in a range of fixed interest investments.
 You want a lower level of risk and volatility than shares.